MB-Team-THI/adma-ros-driver/README.md

 ![Screenshot from 2022-03-28 17-20-54 - Kopie](https://user-images.githubusercontent.com/60926891/160431840-ae510525-2a5f-41b6-92ef-0c723bd96711.png)

-Note that the computer where the ADMA ROS-Driver is running should also be configured:
+**Note:** the computer where the ADMA ROS-Driver is running should also be configured:
 - The IP should be assigned
 - The PC and its firewall (if present) should be able to receive data from the corresponding IP and Port.